Bernstein Shur Monthly – February 2019

 Talesha Saint-Marc is a member of the Labor and Employment Practice Group and provides advice and counsel to employers regarding all aspects of employment law, including FLSA, FMLA and ADA compliance, and Title VII and state human rights claims.
 In addition to representing employers before both various government agencies and in court, she represents employers in collective bargaining, contract administration, grievance and arbitration proceedings, and before the National Labor Relations Board.
 Saint-Marc is the Clerk of the New Hampshire Bar Association’s Labor and Employment Section and serves as the Secretary of the Board of Trustees for Rivier University.
 She earned her J.D. from Northeastern University School of Law and resides in Nashua, New Hampshire.

 Jack Woodcock is a member of the Litigation and Dispute Resolution Practice Group and handles complex civil litigation across a wide variety of subject areas.
 His prior experience includes serving as a trial attorney in the Civil Division of the U.S. Department of Justice, where he defended the United States in large civil suits in federal courts across the country, including two bellwether suits brought by residents of Greater New Orleans for flood damages incurred in Hurricane Katrina.
-Woodcock earned his J.D. from the University of Maine School of Law and resides in Cumberland, Maine.
+Woodcock earned his J.D. from the University of ME School of Law and resides in Cumberland, ME.

 Talesha Saint-Marc Listed in 40 Under 40 by New Hampshire Union Leader